Trace Adkins: Personal life

 At age 17, Adkins was in an automobile accident in which his 1955 Chevrolet pickup truck hit a school bus head-on.
 He broke some ribs, punctured both lungs and his nose was partially torn off.
 Adkins was forced to give up college football after a severe knee injury at Louisiana Tech.
-He has also experienced a number of serious injuries as an adult, including being shot by his second ex-wife Julie Curtis in 1994.[citation needed] The bullet went through his heart and both lungs.
-He survived and chose not to press charges.
-They got divorced after 3 years.
+He has also experienced a number of serious injuries as an adult, including being shot by his second ex-wife Julie Curtis.
+In February 1994, Trace was married to his second wife Julie Lauren Curtis and was involved in a serious domestic incident.
+The confrontation occurred after an argument about Adkins's excessive drinking.
+During the altercation, Julie Curtis pointed a .38-caliber revolver at him.
+Adkins attempted to disarm her, reportedly trying to scare her into giving up the gun, but she fired, and the bullet passed through his left lung, heart, and right lung, nearly killing him.

+Adkins was rushed to the hospital via helicopter and underwent emergency open-heart surgery.
+Doctors were able to save his life, though he required extensive medical treatment, including draining his lung and patching the hole in his heart.
+Despite the severity of the incident, Adkins did not press charges against Curtis, believing she was not intentionally trying to kill him.
+The shooting ultimately led to the end of their marriage, and they divorced later that year.
+Julie Lauren Curtis later stepped away from the public eye and lived a private life until her death in 2021 at the age of 59.
 In 1989, Adkins, along with nine coworkers, were stranded on an offshore oil rig in the Gulf of Mexico during Hurricane Chantal.

 In 2001, Adkins entered a 28-day alcohol rehabilitation facility.
 After relapsing in early 2014, Adkins checked into rehabilitation for alcoholism after getting into an altercation on a cruise ship.
 In March 2014, Rhonda filed for divorce citing irreconcilable differences.
 Rhonda and Trace then dismissed and expunged the divorce petition via T.C.A.
 Section 36-4-127 (Expunction of Divorce Records upon Reconciliation of Parties) due to an attempted reconciliation.
 Less than a month later, Trace filed for divorce.
 Since this time, the matter has been pending, with the parties awaiting finalization of their divorce.
 On August 24, 2023, the Tennessee Court of Appeals finalized said divorce.
 The case has now been remanded to the lower court.

 On October 12, 2019, Adkins married Canadian actress Victoria Pratt in New Orleans, Louisiana.